 - Rollback or install a newer Windows Update.

-1] Manually set Headphones are the default device
+1] Manually Set Headphones as the Default Device

-Sometimes, when a headphone is plugged in, it does not toggle the default audio device.
+Sometimes, when a headphone is plugged in, it does not toggle the default audio device or default playback device.
 In this case, you can just set the default audio device to the headphones.

-Under the section of Output, select Headphones for Choose your output device.
+Under the section of Output, select Headphones for Choose your default output device.

 This should get the headphones working on your Windows 10 device.

-If it is a wired headphone, make sure you have connected to the wire to the correct port.
+If it is a wired headphone, make sure you have connected the wire to the correct port.
 There are usually two ports—Audio out and Mic input.
-Many a time you connect to the wrong port as it’s easy to get used to, and we connect without looking at the port.
+Often, you connect to the wrong port as it’s easy to get used to, and we connect without looking at the port.
 So if that’s the case, then connect to the right port.

-If you are not able to listen to system audio as well, it’s probably the Audio service that has the problem.
+If you cannot listen to system audio as well, it’s probably the Audio service that has the problem.
 You need to open the Windows Services and restart or enable the Audio Service.

-4] Update or rollback your Audio & Bluetooth drivers
+6] Update or Rollback Your Audio & Bluetooth Drivers

 If the update is recent, you can roll back that driver to an older version that does not trigger this issue.
-In case there was no update, it is possible that the drivers need to be updated to the latest version.
+In case there was no update, it is possible that the outdated drivers need to be updated to the latest version.
 Install a new version of that driver if available.
 Make sure it is the correct device driver

 The drivers you need to focus on are: